awsdocs/amazon-dynamodb-developer-guide/doc_source/access-control-overview.md

 The following are the most basic policy elements:
 + **Resource** – You use an Amazon Resource Name \(ARN\) to identify the resource that the policy applies to\.
 For more information, see [Amazon DynamoDB Resources and Operations](#access-control-resources)\.
 + **Action** – You use action keywords to identify resource operations that you want to allow or deny\.
-For example, you can use `dynamodb:Query` to allows the user permissions to perform the DynamoDB `Query` operation\.
+For example, `dynamodb:Query` allows the user permissions to perform the DynamoDB `Query` operation\.
 + **Effect** – You specify the effect, either allow or deny, when the user requests the specific action\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 DynamoDB doesn't support resource\-based policies\.